dakshy/dakshy/README.md

 [![https://toonshub.xyz](https://img.shields.io/website?label=toonshub.xyz&style=for-the-badge&url=https%3A%2F%2Fexample.com)](https://toonshub.xyz)
 - Hi there!
 I'm ToonsHub, a self taught programmer from the anime community.
 - I'm currently learning Python, PHP and web development.
-- Programming is the only love of my life.
+- Programming is the only thing both my heart and brain wants.
-- Apart from programming related stuffs, I love watching anime & reading manga in free time.
+- Apart from programming related stuffs, I love watching anime & reading manga ~~in free time~~.

 <h2>Stuffs I've built (NOTHING USEFUL)<img src="https://media.giphy.com/media/VgCDAzcKvsR6OM0uWg/giphy.gif" width="50"</img></h2>

 - Most works are private, also I do not sell them for money, so do not try.
-- [atozcartoonist-bypasser](https://github.com/dakshy/atozcartoonist-bypasser) Python script for bypassing atozcartoonist.com poorly developed site and get direct links.
 - [droplink-bot](https://github.com/dakshy/droplink-bot) Droplink URL Shortener Bot, deployable to Heroku and Railway.
 - [ServerlessTelegram](https://github.com/dakshy/ServerlessTelegram) A telegram bot which can be hosted on Vercel or any other serverless platform.